Checklist

 How to do it?

-Please refer to web deployment checklist on how to setup and deploy the backend to production.
+Please refer to the web deployment checklist on how to set up and deploy the web app backend to production.

 Environment variables